 - Dr. Brian Musgrove in Manchester, UK.
 In addition to Dr. Suporn, I sent the same enquiry to Dr. Musgrove (minus the reassignment surgery bit of course, as that's not something he does!).
 His response was as follows:

 "Thanks for your enquiry and the photos.

 In the event I chose to go back to Dr. Suporn.
-In my case, that also offered the opportunity to have a "3 month check-up" on the results of my reassignment surgery.
+In my case, that would also offer the opportunity to have a "3 month check-up" on the results of my reassignment surgery.

 When I contacted the clinic, they suggested the following procedures as a "worst case":

-- Dermalive to treat furrows (creases) rising above nosebridge
+- Dermalive injections to treat furrows (creases) rising above the bridge of the nose

 - Sliding genioplasty, chin and jaw reduction

 The clinic also made some observations (precied below):